floooh/fips/webpage/content/docs/codegen.md

 Where:

 * **FROM**: Defines an input data file which is handed to the Python generator script as argument, the input file can be anything, for instance JSON, YAML, XML or GLSL.
 It is up to the generator script to make sense of the input file.
 * **TYPE**: Defines the generator that should be used for code generation, this resolves to a Python module which is imported and run at build time
 * **SOURCE**: The filename of the generated source code file
 * **HEADER**: The filename of the generated header code file
+* **SRC_EXT**: Optional file extension for the generated source file (default is ".cc")
+* **HDR_EXT**: Optional file extension for the generated header file (default is ".h")
 * **ARGS**: An optional YAML formatted string defining additional arguments to the python generator script.

+> NOTE that SRC_EXT and HDR_EXT are ignored if SOURCE and/or HEADER is also defined

 Let's go through a few examples: